Support homeXenium Onboard AnalysisAnalysis

 The Genes per cell view shows a histogram of the total number of unique, panel (non-control) genes found in each cell for all cells with transcripts.
 The Transcripts per cell view shows a histogram of the total number of transcripts found in each cell over all panel (non-control) genes for all cells with transcripts.

 The Transcripts Per Cell view shows the spatial distribution (left) and UMAP projection (right) of cells colored by the total number of transcripts detected in each cell.
-For very large samples, a subset of cells may be plotted for better visualization performance.
+For performance reasons, a subset of cells may be plotted for very large samples.

 The Clustering view shows the spatial distribution (left) and UMAP projection (right) of cells colored by cluster assignment using the Onboard Analysis pipeline's automated clustering algorithm.
 The clusters should reflect groups of cells that have similar expression profiles.
 In the left plot, cells are colored according to their cluster assignment and plotted in their spatial location.
 Only cells with a nucleus detected by the DAPI stain are used in the clustering algorithm.